Entrepreneurs are so lucky these days.

 We have access to a huge universe of badass business growth resources pretty much at our fingertips.

-Tutorials, eBooks, podcasts, courses, coaches, masterminds.
+Podcasts, tutorials, eBooks, memberships, courses, coaches, masterminds.

 The trick is knowing which particular resource is right for your biz.
 Slick marketing does a damn good job at making you think you need all of them, all at the same time.